GiorgioPaoletti-Unicam/GiorgioPaoletti-Unicam/README.md

 ### Hi there 👋, my name is Giorgio
 #### Full-Stack Developer
-I am an Italian student of the LM-18 Faculty of Computer Science of the University of Camerino and I graduated from the same university in the L-31 degree.
+I am an Italian Dual Degree student from the Faculty of Computer Science LM-18 at the University of Camerino and Business Information Systems at the University of FHNW in Switzerland.
+I graduated from the University of Camerino with an L-31 degree.

 Skills: Java / C / Python / Spring / MongoDB / Scrapy / Splash / Flask / Spin / Minizinc / OR-Tools / Prolog / Drools / LaTeX